-Pacific Media Watch freedom project: 10 hours a week, paid at HRT08 rates, reporting and editing on media freedom, ethics, educational, training and ownership issues for the digital websites Asia Pacific Report and Pacific Media Watch.
+Pacific Media Watch freedom project: 10 hours a week, reporting and editing on media freedom, ethics, educational, training and ownership issues for the digital websites Asia Pacific Report and Pacific Media Watch.
 More information.
 Contact: firstname.lastname@example.org

 NZ Institute for Pacific Research reporting Pacific research project: A part-time internship with the University of Auckland’s Centre for Pacific Studies, but working out of AUT.
 Organised by the Pacific Media Centre in collaboration with NZIPR.
-10 hours a week, paid at HRT08 rates.
+10 hours a week.
 This assignment involves researching and news gathering and writing profiles about Pacific researchers and their projects.
 More Information.
 Contact: email@example.com Managed by Research Operations Manager Dr Gerry Cottrell at NZIPR.

 Postgraduate students are preferred but there may be opportunities for final-year journalism major students.